FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ```

 #### Webservices in Python

+As before we will define variables including the webservice's URL and the method that we will use, which will be xRefsBatch.

 In this case we pass the source column to the post request as follows

 ```python=3.8.5